hirememorey/nba-lineup-optimizer/FAN_FRIENDLY_ROADMAP.md

 ## Conclusion

 This roadmap transforms the NBA Lineup Optimizer from a technical tool into a fan-friendly application that helps NBA fans understand player-team fit.
+However, **the critical first step is validating our simplified model against the original paper's basketball insights**.

+**Key Insight**: Statistical convergence does not equal semantic validity.
+We must ensure our 7-parameter model actually captures the contextual player interactions that made the original paper valuable before proceeding with any further development.

 The phased approach ensures steady progress while maintaining the robust analytical foundation that makes the system valuable.

-The key is to build on the existing strong foundation rather than rebuilding, focusing on user experience enhancements that make the powerful analytics accessible to NBA fans.
+The key is to build on a validated analytical foundation rather than rebuilding, focusing on user experience enhancements that make the powerful analytics accessible to NBA fans.